-The reality is that hostels offer clean and comfortable accommodation for the budget traveller, often offering a range of services and amenities as well.
-(And no, you don’t need to bring your own sheets.)
-Best of all, they usually have a fantastic atmosphere and are great places to meet other travellers.
+The reality is that hostels offer clean and comfortable accommodation for the budget traveler.
+They often offer a range of services and amenities as well.
+(And no, you don’t need to bring your own sheets!)
+Best of all, they usually have a very positive and social atmosphere.

-I’ve spent the last 18 months living mostly out of backpacker hostels and most have been very good, but then there have been hostels that were just one notch above the others.
-Here are a few (non-typical) things that are likely to make me stay at a hostel longer…
+I spent the last 18 months living mostly out of backpacker hostels and most have been very good, but then there have been hostels that were just one notch above the others.
+Here are a few things that are likely to make me stay at a hostel longer…

 It’s not unusual for hostels to offer some form of free breakfast.
 Often this includes toast, jam and coffee, and if you’re lucky they will throw in some fruit or cornflakes as well.
 It’s basic but it will do.

-Another example is Mama’s House hostel in Mexico, where the titular mama will cook you a different kind of local specialty for breakfast every day.
-This hostel could easily charge $5 for their tasty omelettes alone, but they don’t.
+At Mama’s House Hstel in Mexico, the eponymous mama will cook you a different kind of local specialty for breakfast every day.
+This hostel could easily charge $5 for their tasty omelets alone, but they don’t.
 Because that just wouldn’t be right.